urani-trade/solana-dev-onboarding-rs/chapters/04_pda.md

 <br>

-* PDA are created by hashing a number of seeds the user can choose with the `program_id`.
+* PDAs are created by hashing a number of seeds the user can choose with the `program_id`.

 * Seeds can be anything: pubkey, strings, an array of numbers, etc.